Elder Guardianship: What You Need to Know TODAY

 Fact #2: Elder guardianship is common and necessary

-Roughly 1.5 million Americans live under some form of elder guardianship, most of which are truly necessary.
-The circumstances surrounding these arrangements vary considerably.
+Roughly 1.5 million Americans live under some form of elder guardianship, most of which are necessary.
+And guardianships can happen for many different reasons.
 Anyone from an individual in a coma to a slightly senile grandma can become subject to elder guardianship.

 Fact #3: Guardians have the power

-The court takes over if the guardianship is granted.
-The judge will decide which decisions you retain the right to make and which your guardian will control.
-Based on the court’s determination, your guardian could gain power over
+If the guardianship is granted, the court takes over.
+At that time, the judge decides which decisions you can still make and which your guardian will control.
+Based on the court’s determination, they can have power over

 - where you live;